 Coal is the most damaging form of energy for climate change and human health.
 Europe must be coal free by 2030.

 Europe has a coal problem.
-Even as clean energy sources grow, many countries are still reliant on generating power from dirty coal.
-It has huge impacts: on climate change from its greenhouse gas emissions and on health from its air pollution.
+Even as clean energy sources grow, many countries are still reliant on generating power from coal.
+It has huge impacts – on climate change and on health.

-Sandbag specialises in analysing these impacts and advocating for the phase out of coal in Europe by 2030 and the UK by 2025.
+Sandbag specialises in analysing these impacts and advocating for the phase-out of coal in Europe by 2030.

 Our research shows: